cornelius/awesome-open-source/README.md

 * [First Timers Only](https://www.firsttimersonly.com/) - Introduction how to start with open source contributions with links to projects helping with that
 * [First Contributions](https://github.com/firstcontributions/first-contributions/blob/master/README.md) - Playground for learning the GitHub contribution process by doing it at an example
+* [How students can get started contributing to open source software](https://opensource.com/education/16/1/how-students-get-started-open-source) - Overview of programs for students to get started with open source

 ### Community Metrics